fbpx

 Pulling-type movements are a whole new type of load – and a load that your body needs, because it needs ALL the loads.

 Just like you wouldn’t only eat one type of food and then expect to be healthy, you need to make sure your movement diet is full of variety.
-Hanging is an excellent way to instantly enrich your movement diet with pulling and loaded arm use.
+Hanging is an excellent way to instantly enrich your movement diet with pulling, reaching and loading your upper body from your fingers to your spine with a movement nutrient you might be missing!

 #9 Hanging Feels Great And It’s Super Fun!